melezhik/swat/README.md

 * Swat is a text oriented tool, for good or for bad it does not provide any level of http DOM or xpath hacking ( _but_ see  [process http responses](#process-http-responses) section ).
 It does not even try to decouple http headers from a body.
 Actually _it just returns you a text_ where you can find and grep in old good unix way.
 Does this sound suspiciously simple?
 I believe that most of things could be tested in a simple way.

 * Swat is extendable by writing custom perl code, this is where you may add desired complexity to your test stories.
-Check out swat API fir details.
+Check out swat API for details.

 * And finally swat relies on prove as internal test runner - this has many, many good results: